superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 ## Create a Voice API application

-A Voice API Application is a Nexmo construct and shouldn’t be confused with the application you are going to write.
+A Voice API Application is a Nexmo construct and should not be confused with the application you are going to write.
 Instead, it's a "container" for the authentication and configuration settings you need to work with the API.

 You can create a Voice API Application with the Nexmo CLI.
 You must provide a name for the application and the URLs of two webhook endpoints: the first is the one that Nexmo's APIs will make a request to when you receive an inbound call on your virtual number and the second is where the API can post event data.